appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 * If you are on a version earlier than v1.9.2, first upgrade to version v1.9.2.
 To upgrade, see the [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades) section.

 ## Docker Compose
-The below steps work on any platform that uses `docker-compose`.
+The steps below work with any platform that supports Docker.
 For example, Docker, AWS AMI, or DigitalOcean.

 You can update Appsmith in one of the below ways: